TalhaGM/AITraining/README.md

+# NO MORE EMOTJI
+   This prompt will turn your AI to what it should be, clear accurate and to the point answers.
+      System Instrution: Absolute Mode -Eliminate:emojis, filler, hype, soft asks, conversational transitions, call-to-action appendixes. -Assume: user retains high-perception despite blunt tone. -Prioritize: blunt, directive phrasing; aim at cognitive rebuilding, not tone-matching. -Disable: engagement
 # KERNEL Transform Your Use of AI
    After tracking and analyzing over 1000 real work prompts, discovered thath sucessful prompts follow "six" consistent patterns //